Australian Science Policy Fellowship Program

 Successful candidates will have strong conceptual, analytical and research skills, clear oral and written communication skills, strong team work skills, and the ability to achieve results within a demanding environment.

 What you will do

-Over the course of the program, policy officers will be embedded within a department and given exposure to the policymaking processes in a team.
-Policy officers will not be subject-matter specialists, rather the program aims to provide exposure to the culture and practice of policy development.
-Host departments are also expected to support policy officers in their professional development, including through formal training opportunities and mentoring.
+Over the course of the program, fellows will be embedded within a department and given exposure to the policymaking processes in a team.
+Fellows will not be subject-matter specialists, rather the program aims to provide exposure to the culture and practice of policy development.
+Host departments are also expected to support fellows in their professional development, including through formal training opportunities and mentoring.

 Information on the opportunities in each host department can be found in the opportunity descriptions (located in attachments).

 A detailed list of eligibility criteria can be found in the attached program summary and fact sheet.

 To be eligible for employment in the APS and the department, applicants must be Australian Citizens.

 These positions require a minimum baseline security clearance.
 Some positions will require higher clearance levels.
 The successful applicants will be required to obtain and maintain a clearance at the required level.
 This is not necessary at time of application.